groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/java/advanced-options/custom-xor-encryption-groupdocs-signature-java/_index.md

 }
 ```

+Simple, right?
+That `Signature` object is your main interface for all document signing operations.
+Now let's make it actually encrypt something.

 ## Implementation Guide

 ### Custom XOR Encryption Feature

-The custom XOR encryption feature allows you to encrypt data using the XOR operation, a simple yet effective method for basic security needs.
+Here's where we get into the actual implementation.
+We're going to create a custom encryption class that GroupDocs can use whenever it needs to encrypt signature data.

 #### Step 1: Implement IDataEncryption Interface

-Begin by implementing the `IDataEncryption` interface to define your encryption logic:
+GroupDocs expects encryption handlers to implement the `IDataEncryption` interface.
+This is your contract—implement these methods, and GroupDocs knows how to use your encryption:

 ```java
 import com.groupdocs.signature.domain.extensions.encryption.IDataEncryption;